Silver Shortage? Supply Deficit & Visible Inventory

 Visible inventories are limited.
 Deficits draw on above-ground stocks.
 Registered silver is much smaller than total vaulted silver.
 If investment or industrial demand rises while inventories are already constrained, price sensitivity may increase.
 But deficits alone do not guarantee higher prices.

-Silver Supply Deficit FAQ
+Silver Shortage FAQ

-Yes.
+There is a structural silver shortage if the term means annual demand exceeding annual supply.
 According to World Silver Survey 2026 data, silver demand has exceeded supply since 2021 (6 consecutive years).
-The 2026F market balance is -46.3 Moz (forecast).
+But silver is not unavailable everywhere; the market is drawing on above-ground inventories.

 How large is the silver supply deficit?

 The latest annual deficit is 46.3 Moz in 2026F.
 The cumulative deficit since 2021 totals 762.3 Moz.
-This represents 4.2% of annual demand and 12.7% of available visible inventories.
+This represents 4.2% of annual demand and 12.0% of available visible inventories.

 How many years has silver been in deficit?